 Each one of your employees is afraid right now.
 Beyond the updates you communicate with everyone, it’s crucial to talk privately with people.
 During those conversations, make sure that beyond asking them about their work, you also proactively inquire how they are doing and listen carefully to them.

 As you have personal conversations with them, be explicit that what they share about how unproductive they might be will not be used against them.
 Create a safe space where they can be vulnerable and honest, and there won’t be any consequences for them.
 Be sure they know that.

 I hope these tips will help you support your people during this difficult time.
 If you have any questions, do not hesitate to get in touch on Twitter: @boundless_HQ.
 We will keep sharing information on remote work and our own experience of trying to stay sane.
-If you want to stay in the loop how to employ remote employees legally and compliantly, please leave your email below:
+Learn more about how to employ remote employees legally and compliantly.